 The 2018 Third Report and Order, upheld in an August 2020 court ruling, means big changes for the telecoms and broadband providers working to make that happen.

 The FCC limited how much a city can charge providers for application review, right-of-way access (ROW), and permits to attach – all required for small cell installation.
 Under the new rules, the charges must represent only the city’s actual costs from deployment, minus any “exorbitant” fees charged by consultants or third-party contractors.

 While the FCC did not set a maximum dollar figure, it stated that the charges should seldom exceed $100 per small cell attachment, plus an annual fee of $270 each to cover costs such as right-of-way and pole maintenance.
 In some municipalities, these amounts may be close to what telecoms and broadband companies have already been paying.
 But in other cases, providers have often been charged far more.

 In a statement attached to the FCC report, Commissioner Brendan Carr predicted that the new rules “will cut $2 billion in red tape.”
 He estimated that this number amounts to “about $8,000 in savings per small cell.”
 That’s a pretty big change!

 Besides costs, the FCC removed additional obstacles blocking speedy deployment.
-In some cities, attaching companies had objected the long delays for officials to consider their applications.
-The new rules mandate timelines for swift action: 60 days to rule on an application for attachment to an existing pole and 90 days to consider new installation of a new pole.
+In some cities, attaching companies had objected to the long delays for officials to consider their applications.
+The new rules mandate timelines for swift action: 60 days to rule on an application for attachment to an existing pole and 90 days to consider installation of a new pole.

 Cities are permitted to stop the timeline only if the application is incomplete, and they cannot create pre-application requirements that prolong the process.
 Providers should know in every case how long they will have to wait for an answer on installation requests.